★ BEST INVESTING TOOLS COMPARISON ★

 What asset classes do Trading Economics and World Bank Open Data (data.worldbank.org) cover?

-Both cover Other.
-Trading Economics also includes Stocks, Bonds, Commodities, and Currencies.
+Both cover other.
+Trading Economics also handles stocks, bonds, and commodities.

 Does Trading Economics or World Bank Open Data (data.worldbank.org) have real-time data?

-Trading Economics offers real-time data feeds, which is essential for active traders.
-World Bank Open Data (data.worldbank.org) uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+Trading Economics offers real-time data, which matters if you trade actively.
+World Bank Open Data (data.worldbank.org) runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from Trading Economics and World Bank Open Data (data.worldbank.org)?